Curves of planetary motion in geocentric perspective: Epitrochoids

 option has been introduced "geocentric path + connection earth_planet"

 where both are plotted at the same time.
-If you add the fourth option "heliocentric path" you will
+If you add the graph of the fourth option "heliocentric path" you will

-notice, that each connection line starts exactly on the heliocentric path curve, as it should.
+notice, that each connection line starts exactly on the heliocentric path curve of the earth and ends at the heliocentric path curve of the

 Finally the geocentric path is generated graphically by translating each connection line